Chart Color Schemes

 Bathurst - East faces significant health challenges.

-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Common health conditions are prevalent across both younger and older age cohorts.
 The rate of private health cover is approximately 51% of the total population (~6,859 people), slightly lagging behind the average SA2 area.
 The most common medical conditions in the area are asthma and mental health issues, impacting 10.4 and 9.2% of residents respectively.
-64.2% of residents declared themselves completely clear of medical ailments, compared to 63.5% across Rest of NSW.
+A total of 64.2% of residents declare themselves completely clear of medical ailments, compared to 63.5% across Rest of NSW.
 The area has 16.5% of residents aged 65 and over (2,206 people), which is lower than the 19.4% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health